stefan736/stefan736.github.io/_posts/2021-09-21-Others-Favourites-Apps.md

 categories: update
 ---

-I always find it interessing to see which apps others are using.
+I always find it interesting to see which apps others are using.
 So here we go:

 - [MacSparkys Home Screens](https://www.macsparky.com/blog/tag/home-screens/)
 - [Team @gittower](https://www.git-tower.com/blog/favorite-macos-apps-web-development/)